tom-avilius/tic-tac-toe/README.md

 # tic-tac-toe
-Console based tic tac toe written in C.
+Console based tic tac toe written in C. It uses the minimax algorithm.